 Boston University's Film & Television Department only offers more general Film & TV or Cinema & Media Studies degrees at the undergraduate level.
 However, BU provides students with a well-rounded degree offering courses in production (directing, editing, cinematography, sound design, short film production), film and television screenwriting, producing, management, and film studies.
 For students who are unsure about film school, BU is a great option because you don't officially declare your major until spring of your sophomore year, so you can test out film and pick another major if you don't like it.

 CalArts is a conservatory that was founded in 1961 by Walt Disney and is well-known for producing A-list animators like John Lasseter.
-However, CalArts offers a Film and Video degree in addition to two animation degrees: Charaction Animation and Experimental Animation.
+In addition to two animation degrees (Character Animation and Experimental Animation), however, CalArts also offers a Film and Video degree.

-Since CalArts is primarily lauded for its animation programs, the majority of its famous alumni are animators: Frozen co-director Chris Buck, Big Hero 6 director Don Hall, and Inside Out director Pete Docter.
-However, Tim Burton is also an alum.
+Since CalArts is primarily lauded for its animation programs, the majority of its famous alumni (with the exception of Tim Burton) are animators: Frozen co-director Chris Buck, Big Hero 6 director Don Hall, and Inside Out director Pete Docter.

 The school's location about 45 minutes outside of LA makes it difficult to intern during the school year.
-However, they do help students get credit for internships during the school year and summer.
+However, CalArts does do its best to help students get credit for internships during the school year and summer.